 5.1 Limitations and future studies

+A key limitation of this study is its focus on professional architecture Instagram accounts.
+Engagement with posts from these accounts might be influenced by algorithmic visibility, professional networking, or niche preferences rather than broader user behavior.
+Future research could extend this analysis to include general Instagram users or followers of diverse online retail accounts, providing a more representative view of digital shopping environment preferences.

+This study also focused on design elements derived from thematic literature, but it is acknowledged that unrecognized variables, such as cultural differences or user demographics may have influenced the results.

 Additionally, the current study only examines the preferences of Instagram users over a period of 3 years (2019 to the end of 2021), so Facebook, Twitter and other social networks can also be examined in future studies.
 Pictures related to the interior of the boutiques were selected, thus, shopping malls and traditional markets are not included in the statistical population of the present study.
 By examining the identified factors in other shopping environments, researchers can add to the existing knowledge in this field.

 References